tidwall/btree/README.md

 Like `Map`, but only for storing keys.
 Go 1.18+
 - [`btree.Generic`](#btreegeneric):
-An feature-rich B-tree for storing data using a custom comparator.
+A feature-rich B-tree for storing data using a custom comparator.
 Go 1.18+
 - [`btree.BTree`](#btreebtree):
-Like `Generic` but is flexible.
+Like `Generic` but uses the `interface{}` type for data.
 Backwards compatible.
 Go 1.16+

 ### btree.Map